astridx/meinblog/content/posts/cassiopeia/4cassiopeia-statisch-oder-fluid.en.md

-Die Einstellungen für Cassiopeia lassen zwei Optionen für das Layout der Seite zu, statisch oder fluid.<!-- \index{statisch} --><!-- \index{fluid} -->
+The settings for Cassiopeia allow two options for the layout of the page, static or fluid.<!-- \index{static} --><!-- \index{fluid} -->

 ![Templates_Edit_Style_admin_Administration](/images/ce4.png)

-Diese Einstellungen wirken sich hauptsächlich auf die Darstellung auf breiten Bildschirmen wie Computermonitoren aus.
-Auf schmalen Bildschirmen gibt es im Wesentlichen keinen Unterschied zwischen den beiden Einstellungen.
+These settings mainly affect the display on wide screens such as computer monitors.
+On small screens, there is essentially no difference between the two settings.

-> Wie du die Optionen öffnest findest du unter [Optionen in Cassiopeia](/cassiopeia-optionen).
+> Wie du die Optionen öffnest findest du unter [Optionen in Cassiopeia](https://blog.astrid-guenther.de/en/cassiopeia-optionen)[^blog.astrid-guenther.de/en/cassiopeia-optionen].

 ## Statische Einstellung für Cassiopeia